Digital Industry Insight #18:

 The Importance of Value Drivers

-There is no single reason why most M&A deals fail, but disappointment commonly arises because unrealistic expectations are set at the beginning and results then fail against those unrealistic expectations.
+There is no single reason why most M&A deals fail, but disappointment commonly arises because unrealistic expectations are set at the beginning, and results then fail against those unrealistic expectations.
 The deal might actually be good for the company but not as good as what was expected.
-Value Drivers take the emotion out of the deals by providing a logical focus on what drives value, which was central to the rational and justification for the deal in the first place.
+Value Drivers take the emotion out of the deals by providing a logical focus on what drives value, which was central to the rationale and justification for the deal in the first place.
 By tracking and monitoring them you can make corrections along the way to keep the strategy on target.

 While it’s important to have a defined strategy for M&A, it’s also important to have a good understanding early on how to filter through potential targets.
-In some larger organizations, the corporate development team will manage the deal then hand it off to the integration team after close.
+In some larger organizations, the corporate development team will manage the deal then hand it off to the integration team after the close.
 What’s essential is to maintain a consistent focus on “realizing the value” behind the strategic rationale well into and past the integration phase.

 Focusing on Value Drivers throughout the process will provide a framework to better inform the target selection and due diligence process then after closing to the technological and organizational integration of a merger.
 Value Drivers define why the business is doing the deal, what the deal will be, the expected benefits to be realized and how they should be measured.
 In order to chart a course for likely success, businesses need to identify their Value Drivers, carry the drivers over then track them so they are realized.

 An important step to ensuring success is to bring on integration teams early to help with the due diligence process and to have a clear handoff so they can maximize the Value Drivers.
 In most unsuccessful cases, an integration team is brought after deal close, when they really should have been involved as early as the signing of the LOI (letter of intent).